Summer is right around the corner, and soon we will get to send our kids away to summer camp. Yay!

 - Art camps

-Your child may hate the idea of rock climbing or swimming, but could be geeked about the chance to study robotics on a local college campus.
+Your children may hate the idea of rock climbing or swimming, but could be geeked about the chance to study robotics on a local college campus.
 Figure out what makes your children tick, and look for the type of camp that fits their interests and personalities.

 2. Decide whether it’ll be a daytime or overnight experience